SilentCicero/throw-down/README.md

 ## API

-The API methods shipped with `throw-down` -- 3 methods in total
+The API methods shipped with `throw-down` -- 3 methods in total (not including React simulation)

 ```js
 const connect = require("throw-down/connect")